Whether it's a missing payment, an urgent meeting, or a leave request, sometimes, you'll need to send a reminder email. Here's how you do it!

 2. Email greeting

 Being polite and professional is the right approach.
-We won't go too deep into the nuances of email greetings, but read our guide on how to start a professional email if you want to learn more.
+We won't go too deep into the nuances of email greetings or introductions, but read our guide on how to start a professional email if you want to learn more.

 Explain the problem and be specific.
 Include references, dates, and details.
 Be clear and unequivocal.